Cricket-One Day International South Africa v England line-ups

-Feb 12 (Infostrada Sports) - Line-ups for the fourth One Day International between South Africa and England on Friday in Johannesburg, South Africa
+Feb 14 (Infostrada Sports) - Line-ups for the fifth and final One Day International between South Africa and England on Sunday in Cape Town, South Africa

 South Africa won toss and decided to bowl

-South Africa: Quinton de Kock, Hashim Amla, David Wiese, Faf du Plessis, AB de Villiers (capt), Jean-Paul Duminy, Farhaan Behardien, Kagiso Rabada, Kyle Abbott, Chris Morris, Imran Tahir
+South Africa: Hashim Amla, Quinton de Kock, Faf du Plessis, AB de Villiers (capt), Rilee Rossouw, Farhaan Behardien, David Wiese, Chris Morris, Kagiso Rabada, Kyle Abbott, Imran Tahir

 England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Ben Stokes, Jos Buttler, Moeen Ali, Chris Woakes, Stuart Broad, Adil Rashid, Reece Topley